joigalcar3/LambdaNetworks/README.md

 ## More info

 Hope you find our work helpful for understanding the lambda layers and it will help you to integrate them in your personal project.
-Do not hesitate to reach out to us in the case that you have any questions or we can provide you with our insights regarding this novel architecture at:
+Do not hesitate to reach out to us in the case that you have any questions:
 * Jose Ignacio de Alvear Cardenas: [j.i.dealvearcardenas@student.tudelft.nl](mailto:j.i.dealvearcardenas@student.tudelft.nl)
 * Wesley de Vries: [w.devries-1@student.tudelft.nl](mailto:w.devries-1@student.tudelft.nl)